 Information Technology (IT) success is no longer product driven.
 Success is measured through value and user experience for external and internal customers.
 Value stream mapping software unlocks and measures business value in the project delivery lifecycle.
 It provides project visibility and improves collaboration by supporting cross-functional teams.
-A value stream map even provides the foundation of enterprise agility, ushering in digital transformation.

 Lean Management and Value Stream Mapping